 The African continent has shown its willingness to help her large population complete transactions quickly, securely and cost-effectively, a perfect example is M-PESA

-NETInfo also opines that open banking has an important role to play in allowing a large number of the African population access to financial services for the first time in their lives.
+NETInfo also opines that it has an important role to play in allowing a large number of the African population access to financial services for the first time in their lives.
 Open banking will lead the revolution of digital financial services by allowing customers to own and share their data with a financial institution so that they can utilize the data in the creation of improved products and services.

 Africa can examine the experiences of other regions that have embraced open banking as a model to create a system that will work specifically for Africa.